birdwes/TDA30_Asterisk_h323/README.md

 - 4 Digital extensions (built in Hybrid ports).
 Note that these are different independent extensions to the analogue extensions presented within the same RJ45 sockets.
 - Up to 4 h.323 channels, which serve as VoIP CO lines as well as inter-site routing, via a single KX-TDA3480 card.
 - Up to 12 CO lines via 3 LCOT4* cards.
-- CLI presentation on up to 4 analogue extensions (built in) or 8 by addition of EXT-CID card.
+- CLI presentation on up to 4 analogue extensions (built in) or 8 by addition of a single EXT-CID card.

 \* *There is a limit of 3 Type A (4 port) slot cards.*